aiis/BannerlordHardmode/README.md

 # A Simple Hardmode for Bannerlord

-This mod is an intro for me to Bannerlord modding with [Harmony](https://github.com/pardeike/Harmony).
+This mod is an intro for me to Bannerlord modding

 ### Changes to base game
 * Increased damage player takes (2x the dmg of default realistic setting)